dkotik/zassets/README.md

 # Zassets, An Elegant Resource Manager for Go
-> **v0.0.1 Disclaimer:** The project is hacky and inefficient in many places.
-It carries some technical debt from minifiers, which are not adapted to work well with virtual file systems, and a particular ESNext compiler ESBuild, which is incredibly fast but [quite hacky itself](https://github.com/evanw/esbuild/issues/13#issuecomment-587111778).
+> **v0.0.1 Disclaimer:** The API is unstable.
+The project carries some technical debt from minifiers, which are not adapted to work well with virtual file systems, and a particular ESNext compiler ESBuild, which is incredibly fast but [quite hacky itself](https://github.com/evanw/esbuild/issues/13#issuecomment-587111778).
 Pull requests for more general usage and optimization are welcome.

 The program generates an embedded static asset pack as a Zip archive next to a given directory.
+It allows for multiple asset packs to exist harmoniously side by side in the same module, unlike most other packers.
 This project is inspired by the following excellent packages:

 - https://github.com/shurcooL/vfsgen
 - https://github.com/tdewolff/minify